 The University of Southern California offers BFA students a wide array of extracurricular activities.
 Students can explore interests and opportunities outside the USC Glorya Kaufman School of Dance to enhance both their academic and social experiences at USC.

-Jona Huang (BFA ‘22) took his passion for dance and found an extracurricular activity to expand his training outside of USC Kaufman.
-He joined the hip-hop dance team Chaotic 3 in the spring semester of his freshman year.
+Diego Lopez (BFA ‘24) took his passion for dance and found an extracurricular activity to expand his training outside of USC Kaufman.
+He joined the hip-hop dance team Chaotic 3 in the fall semester of his second year at USC Kaufman.
 The team emerged as an artistic outlet for members of the USC Chinese American Student Association.
 Now, it has evolved into a space that welcomes dancers of all backgrounds and skill levels.

-Huang describes the Chaotic 3 culture as family-oriented and full of camaraderie.
-They practice together for the first three months of fall semesters to prepare for competitions.
-In the past, these have included Prelude SoCal, Bridge Dance Competition, Maxt Out and Fusion Dance Competition.
+Lopez describes the Chaotic 3 culture as family-oriented and full of camaraderie.
+They practice together a few times per week to prepare for competitions.
+These have included Prelude SoCal, Bridge Dance Competition, Maxt Out and Fusion Dance Competition.

 Musical Theatre Repertory

-Similar to Huang, Zach Manske (BFA ‘21) also found an opportunity for expression outside of USC Kaufman.
-He is a part of Musical Theatre Repertory (MTR), an organization focused on creating musical theatre for students by students at USC.
-Manske is on the board of MTR as the dance coordinator, and he oversees all the dance elements of their performances.
+Similar to Lopez, alum Zach Manske (BFA ‘21) also found an opportunity for expression outside of USC Kaufman.
+During his time as an undergraduate student, he was part of Musical Theatre Repertory (MTR), an organization focused on creating musical theatre for students by students at USC.
+Manske was on the board of MTR as the dance coordinator, and he oversaw all the dance elements of their performances.

 Growing up, Manske had a passion for musical theatre.
 He saw MTR as the perfect way to get back involved while training at USC Kaufman.
-Since joining, he has helped execute two to three shows a year with the club and has learned along the way how to collectively put a production together.
+During his time with MTR, he helped execute two to three shows a year with the club and learned how to collectively put a production together.

 The broad appeal of MTR

-Manske enjoys the collaborative process of MTR and appreciates how it attracts students from all across USC to the common love for musical theatre.
-As the only USC Kaufman student in the organization, he enjoys interacting with students from other majors.
+Manske enjoyed the collaborative process of MTR and appreciated how it attracts students from all across USC to the common love for musical theatre.
+As he was one of the only USC Kaufman students in the organization at the time, he enjoyed interacting with students from other majors.

-“We have people in the USC School of Dramatic Arts, the USC School of Cinematic Arts, the Marshall School of Business, and USC Annenberg,” Manske said.
-“We all have a passion for musical theatre.
-We’re able to bring our different kinds of knowledge around USC to make our productions entertaining and exciting.”
+“We had people in the USC School of Dramatic Arts, the USC School of Cinematic Arts, the Marshall School of Business, and USC Annenberg,” Manske said.
+“We all had a passion for musical theatre so were able to bring our different kinds of knowledge around USC to make our productions entertaining and exciting.”